ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

   HasEq :: Eq a => a -> HasEq a
 ```

-Where the `Eq a` constraint gets "baked in" to the constructor such that we can then write a function like this:
+Where the `Eq a` constraint gets "_baked in_" to the constructor such that we can then write a function like this:

 ```haskell
 checkEq :: HasEq a -> HasEq a -> Bool